Death of David Glenn Lewis: Disappearance

 At 10:30 p.m. that night, a police officer patrolling downtown Amarillo saw a red Ford Explorer, the same color, make and model as Lewis's car, parked outside the Potter County courthouse.
 The next day, it was gone.
 In Dumas, a neighbor saw Lewis's red Explorer parked in his driveway.
 Police reported the last confirmed sighting of Lewis as occurring sometime during the day on January 30, but have never released any details.

 The next morning, Super Bowl Sunday, a deputy sheriff saw the Explorer parked by the county courthouse again.
 This time, a man matching Lewis's description was across the street, apparently photographing the building.
 His wife and daughter returned home from Dallas in the evening, after the game had ended.
 Lewis was not home, but they found the VCR was still recording the telecast, and had begun doing so before the game started.
 In the refrigerator there were two turkey sandwiches, and laundry had been left in the washing machine.
 His wedding ring and watch were on the kitchen counter.
 Karen Lewis assumed her husband had been watching the game, perhaps at a friend's house, and she returned to work afterwards.

 The next day, February 1, a Dallas taxi driver later recalled taking a man looking like Lewis from a hotel to the Dallas-Fort Worth International Airport.
 He said the man seemed nervous and paid in cash from a wad of hundred-dollar bills.
 Back in the Amarillo area, after learning that Lewis had missed two work appointments, Karen called police to report him missing.

 Death

-At 10:30 p.m.
+At approximately 10:30 p.m.
 February 1 in the town of Moxee, Washington, just east of Yakima, motorists driving along SR 24 near its intersection with Rivard Road saw a man walking around in the road, apparently disoriented.
 Shortly after passing him, they turned around to warn oncoming motorists.
-When they returned to where they had seen him only a few minutes later, they found the man lying in the road, apparently the victim of a hit and run.
+When they returned to the location where they had seen him only a few minutes prior, they found this same man lying in the road, apparently the victim of a hit and run.
 He was pronounced dead at the scene.
-With no identification on him, he was considered an unidentified decedent and known simply as "John Doe".
+As the man carried no identification, he was considered an unidentified decedent and known simply as "John Doe".